mikeshulman/narya/README.md

   This rule is intended to be a compromise, allowing the user to define plenty of infix operators that don't require spacing but also arbitrary unicode operators, while keeping the lexer rules simple and unchanging as new operators are defined.
 If it turns out to be too unintuitive, it may be changed.

+- A nonempty string consisting of the Unicode superscript symbols `ᵃᵇᶜᵈᵉᶠᵍʰⁱʲᵏˡᵐⁿᵒᵖ𐞥ʳˢᵗᵘᵛʷˣʸᶻ⁽⁰¹²³⁴⁵⁶⁷⁸⁹⁾⁺⁻⁼` is treated as a single token and applied as a "superscript" operator to whatever immediately precedes it, binding more tightly than anything (tightness of "ω+1").
+At present the only meaning of this is generic degeneracies (see below).
+In addition, a caret `^` followed by a nonempty string of the corresponding ASCII characters `abcdefghijklmnopqrstuvwxyz(0123456789)+-=` (no internal spaces!) has exactly the same meaning.

-Identifiers (variables and constant names) can be any string of non-whitespace characters, other than the ASCII operators listed above, that does not start or end with a period or an underscore.
+Identifiers (variables and constant names) can be any string of non-whitespace characters, other than the ASCII operators and superscript characters listed above, that does not start or end with a period or an underscore.
 In particular, identifiers may start with a digit, or even consist entirely of digits (thereby shadowing a numeral notation).
 Field names, which must be identifiers, are prefixed a period when accessed, and dually constructor names are postfixed a period when applied.
 Internal periods in identifiers denote namespace qualifiers on constants; thus they cannot appear in local variable names, field names, or constructor names, none of which are namespaced.

 Numerals are strings consisting of digits, possibly containing a period but *not* starting or ending with one.
 You must write `0.5` rather than `.5`, since the latter could be mistaken for a field projection.
 Currently, only natural number numerals are implemented, and are parsed into applications of the constructors `suc` and `zero`, e.g. `3` becomes `suc. (suc. (suc. zero.))`.
 They therefore typecheck (but don't synthesize) at any datatype (see below) having a nullary constructor `zero` and a unary recursive constructor `suc`, including of course the usual natural numbers.